vycdev/vycdev/README.md

 - [x] I mainly use TypeScript, React, Node, Koa, Knex and more.
 Tried other stuff too like Purescript, C, C#, C++.
 I try whatever I find interesting.

+- [x] Currently working on a project called KeySmash Mania, a rhythm typing game.

 ### Other

 - [ ] [Learn about recursion here](https://github.com/Vyctor661);